How Roblox’s creator accelerator helps the gaming giant build new platform opportunities – TechCrunch

 Meanwhile, to get to know one another when they couldn’t meet in person, developers would have game nights where they’d play each other’s games or others that were popular on Roblox, and bond within the virtual environment instead of in face-to-face meetings and classes.

 The actual Accelerator content, however, remained fairly consistent during the remote experience.
-Participants had weekly leaders standup, talks on topics like game design and production, and weekly feedback sessions where they asked Roblox engineers questions.
+Participants had weekly standups, talks on topics like game design and production, and weekly feedback sessions where they asked Roblox engineers questions.

 But by its nature, a remote Accelerator broadened who could attend.
 Instead of limiting the program to only those who could travel to San Mateo and stay for three months, the program was opened up to a more global and diverse audience.
 This drove increased demand, too.

-The 2020 program saw Roblox receiving the largest number of applications ever — 5 times the usual number.
+The 2020 program saw Roblox receiving the largest number of applications ever — five times the usual number.

-As a result, the class included participants from five countries: The Philippines, South Korea, Sweden, Canada, and the U.S.
+As a result, the class included participants from five countries: The Philippines, South Korea, Sweden, Canada and the U.S.

 The developers at IndieBox Studios saw the program as a chance to double down on their game development side hustles.
-The young friends spread across the UK and Kentucky spent their time during the accelerator scaling up their photorealistic title called Tank Warfare.
+The young friends spread across the U.K. and Kentucky spent their time during the accelerator scaling up their photorealistic title called Tank Warfare.

-“We’ve actually never once met in real life, like we’ve been friends for going on what nine years now,” Michael Southern tells TechCrunch.
+“We’ve actually never once met in real life, like, we’ve been friends for going on, what, nine years now,” Michael Southern tells TechCrunch.
 “We met on Roblox.”

-IndieBox is representative of many of Roblox’s early developer teams, younger gamers that have spent more than a decade learning the ins and outs of the evolving Roblox gaming platform.
+IndieBox is representative of many of Roblox’s early developer teams — younger gamers that have spent more than a decade learning the ins and outs of the evolving Roblox gaming platform.

 “We all joined Roblox way back in 2008,” IndieBox’s Frank Garrison says.
 “But we only started developing on the platform in 2019.
 And for us, the decision to choose Roblox was more down to like, well it’s what we know, why not give it a bash?”